microsoft/msrd-rest-samples/Python/README.md

 ## Example usage: Upload multiple files and output the correct job json.

-You can also use this script to take a MSRD job file formated in JSON as input and automatically generate a seperate job file that includes the correct file actions, urls, and names added to its `setup.package.fileInformations` path.
+You can also use this script to take a MSRD job file formated in JSON as input and automatically generate a separate job file that includes the correct file actions, urls, and names added to its `setup.package.fileInformations` path.

 This can be used for a build system, such as a CI/CD pipeline.